 Lighting

 This is non-negotiable.
-A home that smells of pets, smoke, or years of accumulated odors will face buyer resistance that no amount of fresh paint can overcome.
-Professional deep cleaning, including carpets, surfaces, and HVAC systems, is a prerequisite for any property going to market.
+A home that smells of pets, smoke, or long closure creates an immediate negative impression that no amount of subsequent showing can fully overcome.
+Professional deep cleaning — including carpets, surfaces, and HVAC filters — and odor remediation if needed are prerequisite steps before any serious market preparation.

 Sewer Line